Three pink tennis balls on a blue court

 The Code #6: “A player should always give the opponent the benefit of any doubt.”

-What happens if doubles partners disagree on a line call?
+In a tennis match, what happens if doubles partners disagree on a line call?

 Source: